Live Woody Moisture

 Idabel Broken Bow Mt.
 Herman Wister Talihina Clayton Cloudy Hugo Antlers Lane Durant Wilburton Stigler Sallisaw Webbers Falls Cookson Westville Tahlequah Eufaula McAlester Stuart Centrahoma Tishomingo Holdenville Madill Burneyville Ardmore Newport Fittstown Sulphur Haskell Porter Okmulgee Inola Bixby Tulsa Okemah Seminole Ada Byars Pauls Valley Ringling Hectorville Bristow Shawnee Ketchum Ranch Washington Norman Chandler Spencer OKC East Waurika Chickasha Acme Oilton Minco Guthrie Walters Apache Grandfield Medicine Park Fort Cobb Tipton Altus Hobart El Reno Hinton Perkins Marena Stillwater Lake Carl Blackwell Pawnee Red Rock Marshall Kingfisher Watonga Weatherford Bessie Jay Pryor Skiatook Wynona Burbank Miami Vinita Nowata Talala Copan Foraker Newkirk Blackwell Mangum Hollis Erick Putnam Butler Cheyenne Breckinridge Lahoma Fairview Seiling Camargo Medford Cherokee Alva May Ranch Freedom Woodward Arnett Buffalo Slapout Beaver Hooker Goodwell Boise City Kenton Elk City Valliant Eva Yukon

 The Live Woody Moisture map displays the % moisture content on a dry-weight basis of live woody fuels.
 Woody fuels are divided into evergreen and deciduous, and refer to the leaves, needles, and twigs of woody shrubs and trees.
 In contrast to dead fuels, live woody fuels contain some greenness and moisture content is controlled largely by physiological processes within the plant.
 Deciduous live woody fuels go through an annual cycle, at the end of which the leaves and twigs become dead fuels for purposes of fire danger modeling.
 During the growing season, low soil moisture can cause these deciduous fuels to decrease in fuel moisture and can cause evergreen fuels to decrease in fuel moisture anytime throughout the year.
 Because live fuels consist mainly of water, fuel moisture values can go well over 100%.
 Live woody moisture is crudely modeled as a function of Relative Greenness for each 500-m pixel of land and can range from 70-160%.
-This map is updated daily when the daily MODIS satellite data is processed.
+This map is updated daily when the daily VIIRS satellite data is processed.